mjstrasser/mjstrasser.github.io/_drafts/home.md

 ---

 “Are you glad to be home?”
-&nbsp;&nbsp;they ask of me
+ they ask of me
-&nbsp;&nbsp;after some time living away.
+  after some time living away.
 Of course!
 Where the heart is.
-&nbsp;&nbsp;But the city of my birth
+ But the city of my birth
-&nbsp;&nbsp;laid a claim on mine over those five years.
+  laid a claim on mine
+   over those five years.

-After many years of making this one mine.
+My curated home was here
+  and will be again
+   when I am again used to it.

 “So where is home?”
-&nbsp;&nbsp;I felt safe to ask after a “back home” comment
+  I felt safe to ask after a “back home” comment
-&nbsp;&nbsp;… being careful of a “where do you come from?” gaffe
+   … being careful of a “where do you come from?” gaffe

 Even if my choices don’t enmesh perfectly
-&nbsp;&nbsp;…
+  …
-&nbsp;&nbsp;But at least I was free to choose.
+  But at least I was free to choose.